trizen/sidef-book/syntax_and_semantics/control_flow/if.md

 # if

-The `if` construct is one of the most basic conditional constructs.
+The `if` statement is one of the most basic conditional constructs.

 ```ruby
 var a = 21